BENEFITS OF PEARS

 Although pears and other fruits or vegetables contain natural sugars in the form of the fructose, higher fruit and vegetable intake is inversely associated with diabetes incidence, especially among women.

-After following over 9,600 adults ages 25–74 for about 20 years, researchers from the centers for disease control and prevention found that eating five or more combined fruits and vegetables daily significantly cut the risk of diabetes formation.
+After following over 9,600 adults ages 25–74 for about 20 years, researchers from the centres for disease control and prevention found that eating five or more combined fruits and vegetables daily significantly cut the risk of diabetes formation.

 Compared to eating packaged sweets filled with refined sugars that can negatively impact blood sugar levels, eating pears instead is a great way to appease your “sweet tooth” naturally without negative impacts.

-Like any fruit eating pears can also provide you with a quick boost of energy before a workout. pears are a natural source of fructose and glucose that the body uses quickly to enhance physical performance, concentration and stamina, which makes pears excellent pre workout snacks.
+Like any fruit, eating pears can also provide you with a quick boost of energy before a workout.
+Pears are a natural source of fructose and glucose that the body uses quickly to enhance physical performance, concentration and stamina, which makes pears excellent pre-workout snacks.

-You also need glucose after a workout to replenish glycogen reserves and help heal muscle tears, so consider having a pear along with a healthy source of protein as a post-workout meal or snack following exercise.
+You also need glucose after a workout to replenish glycogen reserves and help heal muscle tears, so consider having a pear along with a good source of protein as a post-workout meal or snack following exercise.